 The Cost of All-in-One Medicare Plans

-You may already know, but Medicare costs vary from person to person.
-Further, the cost of Medicare Advantage and Medigap plans vary from state to state.
+Medicare costs vary from person to person.
+Thus, the cost of Medicare Advantage and Medigap plans is difficult to determine without understanding your unique circumstance.
 In many states, Medicare Advantage can cost as little as $0 a month.
-But, you still pay your Part B premium in most cases.
-Now, Medicare Advantage can cost up to $200+ each month.
-Then, even the best Medicare Supplement plans can cost $90- $300 a month depending on many different factors.
-The best way to determine your policy costs is to consult an agent about your specific situation and needs.
+But you still pay your Part B premium in most cases.
+On the other hand, all Medicare Supplement plans will have an additional premium on top of your Medicare Part B premium.

 FAQs